 We’ve also adopted a new application designed to make borrowing items from other institutions easier and more efficient.
 Although the catalog looks much the same as it did last term, there are several important changes and new features.

-Now, when you search the catalog, you’ll have the option of choosing from three different scopes.
+Now, when you search the catalog, you’ll have the option of choosing from four different scopes.

 Searching this way will usually get you lots of results, great if you’re trying to see what has been written about a topic, regardless of whether we have it here at Hannon Library.
 Items we have in our collection, though, are given a healthy bump in the search, so locally available items should show up higher on your list of results.